SiENcE/luis/README.md

 ## known Problems

 - DropBox, selection doesn't work 100% with gamepad
-- mouse cannot focus custom widget
+- maus kann keinen focus auf custom widget haben, dadurch ist snake nicht zu steuern
-- checkbox, textinput saved nicht
+- checkbox, radiobuttons are not saved currently
 - man muss per gamepad oder maus doppelt auf checkbox klicken, zumindest im video menü
 - InputText: when adding a character in the middle of a text, the text behind is removed
 - FlexContainer: the initial width or height limits the arrangement of child widgets